leswright1977/PyThermalCamera/README.md

 s x: Floating High and Low Temp Label Threshold'

-d c: Change Interpolated scale Note: This will not change the window size on the Pi
+d c: Change Interpolated scale.(Note: This will not change the window size on the Pi!)

 f v: Contrast

-q w: Fullscreen Windowed (note going back to windowed does not seem to work on the Pi!)
+q w: Fullscreen Windowed.
+(Note: Going back to windowed does not seem to work on the Pi!)

 r t: Record and Stop